 FAFSA stands for Free Application for Federal Student Aid.
 FAFSA is filed with the federal government.

 Why complete a FAFSA?

-Filling out the FAFSA is one of the most important steps students should take to ensure that they can pay for higher education.
-Students must complete a FAFSA to be eligible for federal aid, and financial aid for many schools and states.
+Filling out the FAFSA is one of the most important steps for students and families to guarantee that they can pay for higher education.
+Students and families must complete a FAFSA to be eligible for federal aid as well as financial aid for many schools and states.

 Deadlines vary by school, state, and program of study.
 Check with your college or career school for individual program deadlines and apply as early as possible.

 In Maryland, the deadline is March 1.
 Please file FAFSA or renewal FAFSA between October 1 and March 1 each year.

 Apply online at FAFSA on the Web.
 Create an account and fill out the FAFSA online.
 It is possible for parents to complete FAFSA for dependent students and for a preparer to assist the student in filing FAFSA.
 See How can I get help filling out the FAFSA?

 If you prefer, you can download a paper application (available in English or Spanish) or call the Federal Student Aid Information Center at 1-800-433-3243.